The colours and scents of autumn in Borrowdale

 The Lake runs almost due north-south, so when the morning sun is on the west shore the best views are actually from walks on the east shore.
 The footpath that joins Great Wood to Ashness Bridge gives good views over the lake, or the easier Lakeside Amble waymarked trail from Keswick Lakeside shop takes you to the viewpoints of Friar’s Crag and Broomhill Point.

 The late-afternoon sun makes the birch yellows and mellow oak golds of the east shore really glow under the rocky outcrops of Walla Crag and Falcon crag.
-This downloadable walk along the west shore at Brandelhow gives great views across the lake.
+If you're looking for fungi, Brandelhow Park, on the west shore of Derwent Water is a good hunting ground, and gives great views across the lake - try this downloadable walk route there.

 The woods of upper Borrowdale